 Three monetary poster awards will be given to the top student posters.
 Top posters will be identified by a panel of judges at the conference based on strength of methodology, relevance to community psychology, and visual presentation of the information on the poster.
 Indicate poster presentation (student and consider for award) on submission form.

-You may direct inquiries to Amber Williams by emailing at: firstname.lastname@example.org.
+You may direct inquiries to the committee by emailing at: firstname.lastname@example.org

 Please use the following google link to complete submission